BRETT MURRAY

 Spring Show, Goodman Gallery, Cape Town, South Africa

-Sensing the Subject, A selection of Piet Viljoen’s art collection, The New Church.
-Curated by Penny Siopis, Cape Town, South Africa
+Sensing the Subject, a selection of Piet Viljoen’s art collection, curated by Penny Siopis, New Church Museum, Cape Town, South Africa

 FIAC, Paris, France